 Items Needed to Apply?

-- Recommender must be your counselor or teacher.
+- Recommender must be your principal, counselor or teacher.

-- Relatives may not provide a recommendation letter.
+- Relatives may not serve as your recommender.

 - Resume including your contact information, education, work experience, and any awards and/or honors.